blondie101010/BRAIN/docs/index.md

 - Implement an automated unit testing.
 - Adding options to change arbitrary thresholds, mainly related to the cleanup process.
 - Additional trend analysis may be added in the Condition, but a lot of benchmarks need to be done to see if it would be beneficial since it is already quite efficient in finding patterns and varying the rules could offer very little improvement.
+- Implement some kind of Connector interface between the Feeder and the Brain, which would open doors like making a BRAIN run as a daemon, as well as defining various data feed handlers.